 Here is an example of a Carrot website…

 We may as well start with the most subjective part of this review.
 The answer is 100% it depends.
 Hear me out.
 Carrot is not a system where you turn it on, and your business is suddenly transformed.
 That type of tool DOESN’T exist.
 But if you want to build on a platform that makes it really easy to track links, create custom content, and convert at a high level…keep reading.

 All you need to get started with Carrot is a custom domain name (I recommend NameCheap)

 To get started with Carrot you can decide on which style of site you want to launch.
 These site styles target different types of leads (cash buyer, motivated seller, tenants, etc).
 See below.

-This is a huge advantage because already there is built in strategy when you launch your website.
+This is a huge advantage because you already have a built-in strategy when launching your website.

-Here is a quick video on some of the basics of an Carrot seller website
+Here is a quick video on some of the basics of a Carrot seller website

 How does Carrot compare to Wix or Weebly for starting a website?